 Notice; establishment of a public docket; request for comments.

-The Food and Drug Administration (FDA) announces a forthcoming public advisory committee meeting of the Oncologic Drugs Advisory Committee.
+The Food and Drug Administration (FDA or Agency) announces a forthcoming public advisory committee meeting of the Oncologic Drugs Advisory Committee.
 The general function of the committee is to provide advice and recommendations to the Agency on FDA's regulatory issues.
 The meeting will be open to the public.
-FDA is establishing a docket for public comment on this document.
+FDA is establishing a docket for public comment on this meeting.